 North and east coast

-The north and east coast are dominated by rainforest, here it is very warm and, typical for the tropics, equally humid.
+The north and east coast are dominated by rainforests, here it is very warm and, typical for the tropics, equally humid.
 The north of Madagascar is slightly drier and warmer than the east, as the Tsarantanana massif keeps the rain clouds on the east coast.
 This climate is called sub-equatorial, it comes from the warm trade winds that hit the coast directly.
 As the name rainforest suggests, these regions also receive regular rainfall during the dry season, which keeps the humidity constantly at a very high level.
 More than 35.000 l rain per m² (corresponds to mm) per year is the norm here!
-For comparison: In New York, there are about 1.144 l of precipitation in an average year.
+For comparison: In New York, there is about 1.144 l of precipitation in an average year.
 Masoala and Marojejy are among the areas of Madagascar with the highest rainfall.
 The average annual temperature along the east coast is always above 25°C. At night it cools down a little, in the higher altitudes partly very clearly.

 Due to its exposed position towards the Indian Ocean, the north and east coasts of Madagascar are unfortunately repeatedly the target of severe cyclones (hurricanes), especially at the beginning of the year.
 Mostly affected are the northeast coast and east coast with the cities of Antsiranana (Diego Suarez), Sambava, Maroantsetra, and Toamasina (Tamatave).
 In recent years, the worst cyclones have included Enawo in 2017 and Ava in 2018.
 Damages by cyclones in Madagascar are usually not only caused by the storm itself, but also by the heavy precipitation that accompanies it.
 Cleared areas have nothing to oppose the water masses, landslides and floods are the consequence.
 The last cyclones usually occur in February until at most late in March, when the storm season is over.
 The current situation as well as advance warnings of cyclones can be viewed daily at CycloCane.

 In the north, as also on the east coast there are several islands in front of Madagascar that have a very pleasant climate with almost continuously more than 20°C. In addition, they have paradisiacal beaches, and even in the rainy season they usually have a cool breeze.
-Among the well-known holiday islands are Nosy Boraha (St. Marie), Nosy Nato, Nosy Be, and Nosy Komba.
+Among the well-known holiday, islands are Nosy Boraha (St. Marie), Nosy Nato, Nosy Be, and Nosy Komba.

 The Central Highlands